sovrynn/ecdo/5-TOOLS-DEV/google-earth/README.md

 Lat/lon for markes are reversed.

 Apparently you can export KMZ/KML files from Google Earth Engine where you have access to a ton of datasets which is super nice.

+## Other Tools

+geojson.io converts KML to other formats